ExplicITConsulting/set-outlooksignatures.com/_posts/2025-12-03-barrier-free-email-signatures-and-out-of-office-replies.en.md

 sitemap_priority: 0.5
 sitemap_changefreq: monthly
 ---
-Accessibility isn’t just a trend, it’s a responsibility.
 More organizations are recognizing the importance of making their communication inclusive and barrier-free.

 That’s why every sample template in Set-OutlookSignatures is designed with accessibility in mind:
 - Screen reader–friendly: Every link and image includes descriptive alt text, ensuring clarity for users relying on assistive technologies.